Ramos-Horta declares victory in East Timor presidential election | Politics

 Ramos-Horta declares victory in East Timor presidential election

+Ramos-Horta said he had not spoken to his election rival Lu Olo, but had received an invitation from the president’s office to discuss a handover of power.
+Home to 1.3 million people, the half-island and predominately Roman Catholic nation of East Timor has for years grappled with bouts of political instability and the challenge of diversifying its economy, which is largely dependent on oil and gas.

-Independence leader and Nobel laureate Jose Ramos-Horta declared victory in East Timor’s presidential election on Thursday, calling for unity and dialogue after a final count showed he had secured 62% of the vote.
+Independence leader and Nobel laureate Jose Ramos-Horta has declared victory in East Timor's presidential election, saying on Thursday that he had secured "overwhelming" support and would now work to foster dialogue and unity.

-"I have received this mandate from our people, from the nation, in an overwhelming demonstration of our people's commitment to democracy," he told reporters.
+Data from the country's election administration body (STAE) with all votes counted showed Ramos-Horta secured a decisive 62% win in Tuesday's ballot, well ahead of his opponent, incumbent president Francisco "Lu Olo" Guterres with 37%.
+"I have received this mandate from our people, from the nation in an overwhelming demonstration of our people's commitment to democracy," Ramos-Horta told reporters in Dili.

+The 72-year-old statesman is one of East Timor's best known political figures and was previously president from 2007-12, and prime minister and foreign minister before that.
+Addressing concerns over political instability in the country, Ramos-Horta said he would work to heal divisions in East Timor, also known as Timor Leste.

+"I will do what I have always done throughout my life...
+I will always pursue dialogue, patiently, relentlessly, to find common ground to find solutions to the challenges this country faces," he said.
+Ramos-Horta said he had not spoken to his election rival Lu Olo, but had received an invitation from the president’s office to discuss a handover of power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)